-Bay of Plenty/Te Moana-a-Toi December 2024 This fact sheet provides a snapshot of the state of the forestry and wood processing industries in the Bay of Plenty (BOP) region.
+Bay of Plenty/Te Moana-a-Toi May 2025

+Current state of the wood processing industries in the Bay of Plenty (BOP) region.

 The Bay of Plenty region lies in the northeast of the North Island.
 Its coastline stretches 260 km from the southern end of Homunga Bay in the west to Cape Runaway in the east.
 Much of the central part of the region is within the active Taupō Volcanic Zone and has geothermal fields.
 The region has many lakes, including the 12 Rotorua lakes.
-The region has one of the sunniest climates in the country with warm humid summers and mild winters.
+The region has one of the sunniest climates in the country with warm humid summers and mild

 The region includes 6 territorial authorities: Tauranga City, Western Bay of Plenty, Rotorua, Kawerau, Whakatāne and Ōpōtiki.

+\$736 million

+GDP in Forestry, fishing and mining

+for year ended March 2023 (3% of the

+GDP for the region)

+334.140

+Estimated regional population

+year ended June 2023 (6% of

+New Zealand's total)

+30.6%

+2023 Census (19.6% nationally)

-\$22.6 billion
+\$23.9 billion

-Regional GDP for year ended March 2023 (6% of National GDP)
+Regional GDP for year ended March 2024 (6% of National GDP)

-1,504

-Number of new dwelling consents for all construction for the year ended August 2024 (-15.1% percentage change from previous year)
+Number of new dwelling consents for all construction in 2024 (-2.6% change from 2023)

-\$64,462
+\$67,650

-GDP per capita year ended March 2023
+GDP per capita year ended March 2024 (National GDP per capita \$78,233)

-\$681 million

-GDP in Forestry, fishing and mining for year ended March 2022 (3% of the GDP for the region)

-350,300

-Estimated regional population year ended June 2023 (6% of New Zealand's total)

-32.9%

-Population that identifies as Māori - 2023 Census (17.3% nationally) Land use capability The Land Use Capability (LUC) system classifies land into 8 categories based on its ability to support various productive uses over time.
-The classification considers physical attributes of land such as climate, soil, slope, vegetation and erodibility.
+Population that identifies as Māori -

+Source: Gross domestic product (GDP) - Stats NZ Land use capability The Land Use Capability (LUC) system classifies land into 8 categories based on its ability to support various productive uses over time.
+The classification considers physical attributes of land such as climate, soil. slope, vegetation and erodibility.
 Classes 1 to 4 are generally suitable for all ranges of cultivation.
 Classes 5 to 7 tend to be suitable for pastoral farming and forestry.
 Class 8 has severe limitations for primary production or forestry use.
 Figure 1 shows the LUC classes of land in the Bay of Plenty.
-LUC 1 - 3 (highly productive land) makes up 10.7% of land in the Bay of Plenty, while LUC 4-6 makes up 38.1% of land area.
+LUC 1 to 3 (highly productive land) makes up 10.7% of land in the Bay of Plenty, while LUC 4 to 6 makes up 38.1% of land area.
 LUC 7 makes up 32.1% of land while LUC 8 makes up 16.6% land area.
 Figure 1.
 Area in hectares by LUC class.
 Source: LUC database 2021.

-Other: estuaries, lakes, quarries, rivers, towns.
+\Other: estuaries, lakes, quarries, rivers, towns

 Sources: Our Environment - Manaaki Whenua Landcare Research and Target land and land use capability classes - MPI Existing land cover Bay of Plenty's total land area is 1,227,693 hectares, making up 5% of the total area of New Zealand.
 The largest share of land cover is indigenous forest, covering 43.7% of the region.
 This is followed by exotic forest, covering 20.9% of the region, and exotic grassland covering 20.4%.
 New Zealand's regions are primarily determined by areas of water collection into rivers, known as catchments.
-There are 8 river catchments in the BOP region, and the largest is the Rangitāiki River catchment (296,651 hectares).
+There are 8 river catchments in the BOP region, and the largest is the Rangitaiki River catchment (296.651 hectares).
 The other major catchments are the Whakatāne River (174,286 hectares) and the Kaituna River (148,129 hectares).
 All the other catchments in the region are less than 100,000 hectares.
 Figure 2.
 Map: Land cover in Bay of Plenty.
 Data source: Land Cover Database (LCDB5) - LRIS 2018/19.
 View a high-resolution version of the land cover in Bay of Plenty map

-Source: Geographic boundary viewer - Stats NZ December 2024 Te Uru Rākau New Zealand Forest Service Figure 3.
+Source: Geographic boundary viewer - Stats NZ

+Figure 3.
 Area of land cover types in the Bay of Plenty.
 Source: Land Cover Database (LCDB5, 2018)